 If you are reading this article, there is a high probability that you’ve encountered this problem when using your iPhone to browse.
 Normally, most iPhone users get a prompt that asks for the Apple ID credentials and that the password will be sent in the clear.
 This prompt asks for your credentials without having any encryptions and thus most Apple users are worried.
 If you were startled when you saw this prompt and you opted not to type in your credentials that

 This prompt has a title and a text inquiring your Apple ID credentials.
-If you have never seen it, you should research online to see how this prompts look like to avoid being a victim in the future.
 It is very important to note that the title and the text of this prompt might differ depending on the device you are using.
 Here are some of the things you need to know:

 How should you handle the authentication required prompt